 Right to restrict processing – You may ask for our use of your personal information to be restricted if there is disagreement about its accuracy or legitimate usage.

-Right to object - You can ask us not to use your personal information for direct marketing purposes, or where we are using it on the basis of our legitimate interests or for research or statistical purposes.
-You may opt-out from email marketing by clicking the ‘unsubscribe’ link in our emails or contact us.
+Right to object - You can ask us not to use your personal information to communicate with you, or where we are using it on the basis of our legitimate interests or for research or statistical purposes.
+You may opt-out from email communications by clicking the ‘unsubscribe’ link in our emails or contact us.